 Note: The City and PB&GM might already be doing some of these initiatives.
 The view above attempts to consolidate opportunities that could make learning and development more implementable for the department and the City.
-Identified learning opportunities page 157
+Identified learning opportunities Parties and the City and PB&GM employees.
+Page 157